Sandhya80/Fiorellino/README.md

 ## 🐞 Bug Fixes

-Several issues were identified and resolved in the **Fiorellino Blog Page** with the help of Github copilot to enhance performance, accessibility, best practices, and SEO:
+Several issues were identified and resolved in the **Fiorellino Blog Page** with the help of GitHub Copilot to enhance performance, accessibility, best practices, and SEO:

 1. **Performance Improvements**:
    - Added `loading="lazy"` to all images to enable lazy loading, reducing initial page load time.